-- Second, you may apply for an entrepreneur visa.
-Those who wish to create a company in Chile need to invest a minimum of $75,000 (a lower amount would suffice if not investing in Santiago) in the first year of them living there.
-This is the most complicated visa option, as well as the one with the biggest fees.
-That’s because each visa application is evaluated based on business merit, e.g. how many jobs it would create, and the decisions that are passed down are subjective.
+- Or, third, start a business, investing a minimum of $60,000, and if investing in Santiago, around $75,000, in the first year of living there.
+This is the most complicated visa option and the one with the biggest fees.
+That’s because each visa application is evaluated based on business merit, and the government will want to see that you meet certain criteria during the first year.

-If you’re interested in starting or running a business in Chile, check out our tips when dealing with the locals whilst doing business in Chile.
-Just click on the link attached and have a read!
+If you’re interested in starting or running a business in Chile, check out our tips when dealing with the locals while doing business in Chile.

 Step 2: Temporary Residence

-No matter which of the three options you chose, you’ll be getting your temporary residence permit next.
+No matter which of the three options you choose, you’ll be getting your temporary residence permit next.

-It will be valid for one year, during which you must stay in Chile for at least 185 days of that year, which will automatically make you a taxpayer (more on this in a section below).
+It will be valid for one year, during which you must stay in Chile for at least 85 days of the year, which will automatically make you a taxpayer (more on this in a section below).

 The 185 days don’t have to be consecutive, so you’re still free to travel.
 However, don’t go over the threshold if you will later want to extend your stay in Chile.

-In fact, you’re free to do whatever you deem useful and convenient for the country, as long as it’s legal.
+During this year, you can set up a business on a temporary residence permit if you opt for that route.
+In fact, you’re free to do whatever you feel is valuable and convenient as long as it’s legal.